csi-dgist/QoS-Guard/docs/rules/EMP.md

   <img src="../../images/rule33.png" width="500">
 </div>

-* **High Reception Zone (Blue):** When Lifespan is sufficiently longer than RTT and PP, nearly all 10,000 samples are received.
+* **High Reception Zone (Blue):** When Lifespan is sufficiently longer than PP + 2 x RTT, nearly all 10,000 samples are received.
-* **Low Reception Zone (White/Gray):** When Lifespan duration is close to or shorter than the round-trip retransmission time, samples expire before they can be successfully delivered or processed.
+* **Low Reception Zone (White/Gray):** When Lifespan duration is close to or shorter than PP + 2 x RTT, samples expire before they can be successfully delivered or processed.

 **4. Empirical Conclusion**